 Want to know more about us?
 Read below!

-I am a doula/post-natal doula, wife, and mother to a 3-year-old.
-I am thrilled to be co-chair of this group because I am passionate about women’s experiences in the antenatal, perinatal and postnatal period.
-I believe in supporting women to have the most positive experience possible by helping them to access the best, and most appropriate services for them and their babies, and enabling them to make informed decisions about their care.
+“My name is Louise and I am a post-natal doula, wife to a wife 🌈, and mother to my son.
+I am thrilled to be chair of this group because I am passionate about birthing women and people’s experiences in the antenatal, perinatal and postnatal period.
+I believe in supporting families to have the most positive experience possible by helping them to access the best, and most appropriate services for them and their babies, and enabling them to make informed decisions about and be in control of their care.

 Before having my son I worked for 10 years in the nature conservation charity sector, working to improve local nature reserves for wildlife as well as engaging the public with the wildlife of the UK.
-I love walking and being outdoors, especially with toddler in tow!”
+I love walking and being outdoors, especially with my son in tow!”

 Social Media Secretary